carlgira/oci-multigpu/README.md

 ```

 ## Test
 A simple test to run bloom-3b in a GPU cluster using deepspeed.
-You can run this connecting to one of the instances, to execute deepspeed use the hostfile that contains the information of the cluster.
+You can run this connecting to one of the instances, and execute deepspeed using the hostfile that contains the information of the cluster.

 ```bash
     source ~/.venv/bin/activate